 The name of this society shall be Mascoutah Historical Society.

-The purpose of this society shall be to bring together those people interested in history, and especially in the history of the Mascoutah, Illinois, area.
-This area correlates with the boundaries of Mascoutah Unit School District #19.
+The purpose of this society shall be to bring together those people interested in history, and especially in the history of the Mascoutah, Illinois, area, which inncludes all of Mascoutah township and the area served by Mascoutah Unit School District #19.
 Understanding the history of our community is basic to our democratic way of life, gives us a better understanding of our state and nation, and promotes a better appreciation of our American heritage.

 The society's major function will be to discover and collect any material which may help to establish or illustrate the history of Mascoutah and the area: its exploration, settlement, development, and activities in peace and in war; its progress in population, wealth, education, arts, science, agriculture, manufactures, trade, and transportation.
 It will collect printed material such as histories, genealogies, biographies, descriptions, gazetteers, directories, newspapers, pamphlets, catalogs, circulars, handbills, programs and posters; manuscript material such as letters, diaries, journals, memoranda, reminiscences, rosters, service records, account books, charts, surveys, and field books; and museum material such as pictures, photographs, paintings, portraits, scenes, Native American relics, and material objects illustrative of life, conditions, events, and activities of the past and the present.

 The society will provide for the preservation of such material and for its accessibility, as far as may be feasible, to all who wish to examine or study it, to cooperate with officials in insuring the preservation and accessibility of the records and archives of the county and of its cities, towns, villages, and institutions, and to undertake the preservation of historic buildings, monuments, and markers.